leomol/FPA/README.md

 Returns a list of event epochs scored with BORIS.

 ## Version History
+* 2021-11-01
+	- Process a project folder as an example.
+	- First release.
 * 2021-03-25
 	- Added baseline plot of reference for figure 1.1.
 	- Figure 1.1 shows resampled raw data (before was corrected data).